 If you do not wish to receive marketing information from Credit Simple you may at any time unsubscribe from receiving such information by responding via the channel in which you received the marketing communication or by updating your “communication preferences” on the “Account” page of your Credit Simple account.
 We will not charge you for giving effect to your request and will take all reasonable steps to meet your request at the earliest possible opportunity.

 You acknowledge and agree that even if you opt out of receiving marketing material, we will still send you essential information that we are required to send you relating to the services we provide.

-We may use technology known as a “cookie” to collect statistical information about you when using internet browsing, mobile or tablet applications.
+We may use technology known as a “cookie” to collect statistical information (but no personally identifiable information) about you when using internet browsing, mobile or tablet applications.
 Cookies are small pieces of information captured when your device is used to access online content.
 They can record information about your visit to the Website, allowing it to remember you the next time you visit and provide a more meaningful experience.

 - How you may access your information

 It is important to our relationship that the personal information we hold about you is accurate and up to date.

 You may request access to any of the personal information we hold about you, including any credit–related personal information we hold about you, at any time.
 To request access to the personal information that we hold about you, use the contact details specified below.
 We may charge a fee for our reasonable costs in retrieving and supplying the information to you.